Current Semester Schedule

 O'Connor serves on the Board of the California League of Conservation Voters and the U.S. Department of Energy State Energy Advisory Board.
 She is a member of the Catto Fellowship for environmental leadership at the Aspen Institute and of the Truman National Security Project.
 She holds a bachelor’s degree in earth systems and economics from Stanford University, and master’s degree in Climate and Society from Columbia University.

 Ms. O'Connor is the keynote speaker for CMC's fourth annual Green Careers Conference sponsored by the Roberts Environmental Center.

 Miry Whitehill started Miry's List in July, 2016 when she accidentally met a family of newly arrived Syrian refugees through a friend.
-Until then, she was a stay-at-home mom and community activist with over 10 years experience in digital marketing.
+Until then, she was a stay-at-home mom and community activist with over 10 years of experience in digital marketing.

 As of December 2017, Miry's List has helped more than 250 families resettling from Syria, Afghanistan, Iraq, Iran, Yemen, and Kurdistan.
-In 2018, Miry's List plans to enroll an additional 500 families into their program and launch an app in partnership with Microsoft to streamline and automate the model and roll out Miry's List programming to every refugee resettlement city in America.
+In 2018, Miry's List plans to enroll an additional 500 families into the program and launch an app in partnership with Microsoft to streamline and automate the model and roll out Miry's List programming to every refugee resettlement city in America.